 Catherine Cusset was born in Paris in 1963.
-A graduate of the École Normale Supérieure in Paris and agrégée in classics, she got a Ph.D in Paris and another one at Yale, and she taught 18th-century French literature at Yale for 12 years.
-She is the author of ten novels published by Gallimard between 1990 and 2013, among which En toute innocence, Le problème avec Jane (finalist for Medicis prize and Grand Prix littéraire des lectrices d’Elle 2000), La haine de la famille, Confessions d’une radine, Un brillant avenir (Prix Goncourt des lycéens 2008) and Indigo.
-She is translated into 15 languages.
-The Story of Jane was published by Simon and Shuster in 2001.
+A graduate of the École Normale Supérieure in Paris and agrégée in classics, she got two Ph.Ds: one in Paris on the Marquis de Sade, and one at Yale on the eighteenth-century libertine novel.
+She taught 18th-century French literature at Yale from 1991 to 2002.
+She is the author of thirteen novels published by Gallimard between 1990 and 2018, among which En toute innocence, Le problème avec Jane (Grand Prix littéraire des lectrices d’Elle 2000), La haine de la famille, Confessions d’une radine, Un brillant avenir (Prix Goncourt des lycéens 2008), Indigo, L’autre qu’on adorait (finalist for the Goncourt 2016, Prix Liste Goncourt/Choix roumain, Choix suisse, Choix belge, and Choix slovène, short-listed for seven literary prizes), and Vie de David Hockney.
+Her essay on the eighteenth-century libertine novel, No Tomorrow: the Ethics of Pleasure in the French Enlightenment, was published by the University of Virginia Press in 2000, and her novel The Story of Jane was published by Simon and Shuster in 2001.
 Cusset lives in Manhattan with her American husband and daughter.
+She is translated into 17 languages.

 The Story of Jane